OpenBB-finance/OpenBB/guides/crypto/top_level_menu.md

 date: "2022-06-20"
 type: our story
 status: publish
-excerpt: "The Introduction to ENTER_MENU_NAME_HERE explains how to use the Cryptocurrency and provides a brief description of its sub-menus"
+excerpt: "The Introduction to Cryptocurrency explains how to use the Cryptocurrency and provides a brief description of its sub-menus"
 ---